frontenddogma/web-development-glossary/manuscript/a.md

 AWS
 : → Amazon Web Services

-T> Is something important missing, or did you find a mistake?
+Q> Is something important missing, or did you find a mistake?
 Please [share your thoughts](https://github.com/j9t/web-development-glossary-forum/issues/new) and become a glossary&nbsp;contributor!